Cannes Film Festival 2019: Day 11

-ES escapes from Palestine seeking an alternative homeland, only to find that Palestine is trailing behind him.
-The promise of a new life turns into a comedy of errors: however far he travels, from Paris to New York, something always reminds him of home.
+ES (director Elia Suleiman playing his usual deadpan-observer version of himself) travels away from Palestine to find a producer for his latest film script and seeking an alternative homeland, only to find that Palestine is trailing behind him.
+The promise of a new life turns into a comedy of errors: however far he travels – from Paris to New York, with their own cultural preoccupations – something always reminds him of home.
 From award-winning director Elia Suleiman, a comic saga exploring identity, nationality and belonging, in which Suleiman asks the fundamental question: where is the place we can truly call home?

 The film… is a mad torrent of weirdness, with Pattinson, mustachioed and bulge-eyed, at the centre. – Vanity Fair

 For his follow-up to The Witch, director/screenwriter Robert Eggers launches a seriously salty story of two men trapped in a turret: think Steptoe and Son at sea and in hell…

 Robert Eggers’ gripping nightmare shows two lighthouse-keepers in 19th-century Maine going melancholy mad together: a toxic marriage, a dance of death.
 It is explosively scary and captivatingly beautiful in cinematographer Jarin Blaschke’s fierce monochrome, like a daguerreotype of fear.